mgreenj/mgreenj.github.io/_posts/2024-03-30-public-key-cryptography.md

 Encryption provides confidentiality and works by using a recipients public key to encrypt a message.
 Once the message is received, the recipient will use his or her own private key to decrypt the message.

 Digital signatures provide integrity and non-repudiation.
-Integrity refers to ther assurance that the data is accurate and has not been changed.
+Integrity refers to the assurance that the data is accurate and has not been changed.
 Non-repudiation is the inability for someone to deny the origin or source of data.
 An example use case would be for a service such as DocuSign, where authenticity of a signature is vital, and, once a contract is signed, it should not be possible for anyone to deny the authenticity of the signature.
 In order to provide a digital signature, the sender of a message will encrypt the hash of the message using their private key.
 The receiver of a message will use the senders public key to decrypt the hash, and compare the message hash computed by the sender with the hash computed locally.

 ### Math Background